lebedov/ipyk/README.rst

 Author
 ------
-See the included `AUTHORS`_ file for more information.
+See the included `AUTHORS.rst`_ file for more information.

 .. _AUTHORS.rst: AUTHORS.rst